Centella Asiatica as a gift in the cart!

 JELLY SOAP – TIPS AND TRICKS

-At the same time, it is a good idea to store the soap away from water after use (watch out for residual water in the soap dish).
-If you want to store the soap, it is not recommended to do so for a long time as the soap will start to dry out without use.
+It is also advisable to store the soap away from water after use (pay attention to residual water in the soap dish).
+If you want to store the soap, long-term storage is not recommended, because the soap will start to dry out when not used.

 JELLY SOAPS AND THEIR COMPARISON

-JELLY SOAP - RAW MATERIALS AND THEIR IMPORTANCE
+JELLY SOAP – INGREDIENTS AND THEIR IMPORTANCE

 DEMINERALISED WATER